 However, as high-speed connections have become widespread, the trend has reversed: businesses are once again renting computing power from other organizations.
 But why is that?

 Instead of buying expensive hardware for storage and processing in-house, it’s easy to rent it for cheap in the cloud.
 The cloud is a huge, interconnected network of powerful servers that performs services for businesses and for people.

-The largest cloud providers are Amazon, Google, and Microsoft, who have huge farms of servers that they rent to businesses as part of their cloud services.
+The largest cloud providers in the US are Amazon, Google, and Microsoft, who have huge farms of servers that they rent to businesses as part of their cloud services.